Black Bears Day Camp!

 Red Wolves Day Camp!

 Camp is a great way to spend the summer!
 With enough time for free, creative, unbound play amongst our hundreds of trees and in our swimming pool, campers have energetic early morning dance parties in the gym, get active with our basketball hoops and tennis courts, play together in group games, and still find the time for a little quiet relaxation.
-We offer swim time every day, in addition to two special classes a session for campers who choose to learn a new skill, including music, ceramics, fiber arts, soccer, drama, and coding through Minecraft.
+We offer swim time every day, in addition to a special class each session for campers who choose to learn a new skill, including music, ceramics, soccer, and coding through Minecraft.
 We also offer swim lessons during camp by Shalene Hill!
 For more information, please visit our swim page.

 Camp is a great way to spend the summer!
 With enough time for free, creative, unbound play amongst our hundreds of trees and in our swimming pool, campers can be seen throwing energetic early morning dance parties in the gym, getting active with our basketball hoops and tennis courts, playing together in group games, creating together in design challenges, and still finding the time for a little quiet relaxation.
-We offer swim time every day, in addition to two special classes a session for campers who choose to learn a new skill, including music, ceramics, fiber arts, soccer, drama, and coding through Minecraft.
+We offer swim time every day, in addition to a special class each session for campers who choose to learn a new skill, including music, ceramics, soccer, and coding through Minecraft.
 We also offer swim lessons during camp by Shalene Hill!
 For more information, please visit our swim page.

 Mountain Lions especially will enjoy more independent time, have a greater voice in choosing their own games and activities.
 The older group will also take more walking trips from camp, heading toward the Botanical Gardens to enjoy the wildlife or toward Montford park to play soccer in the grass.

 Every week Odyssey Campers can choose a special camp class in the afternoons!